StevenBlack/k7waterfront/topic/2011-07-CityPriorityMatrix.md

 ---

 ##Waterfront Items on the City of Kingston Priority Status Matrix July 2011
-Posted for the [[http://www.cityofkingston.ca/pdf/council/agenda/2011/COU_Agenda-1611.pdf July 19 2011 Council Meeting]], this [[http://www.cityofkingston.ca/pdf/council/agenda/2011/COU_A1611-11206.pdf 86-item priority matrix]]
+Posted for the [http://www.cityofkingston.ca/pdf/council/agenda/2011/COU_Agenda-1611.pdf](July 19 2011 Council Meeting), this [http://www.cityofkingston.ca/pdf/council/agenda/2011/COU_A1611-11206.pdf](86-item priority matrix)

 **Summary:** 7 of 86 items concern waterfront and, of those, just three (Richardson Beach, Cataraqui River Trail, and Lake Ontario Park) involve access and recreation.
-One of the seven items, the Tett Centre, is likely to be a significant [[http://k7waterfront.org/KingstonWaterfrontNews092010.html#4208 accessibility downgrade]] -- see also [[http://k7waterfront.org/KingstonWaterfrontNews032009.html#3958 here]] -- despite early noise otherwise.
+One of the seven items, the Tett Centre, is likely to be a significant [http://k7waterfront.org/KingstonWaterfrontNews092010.html#4208](accessibility downgrade) -- see also [http://k7waterfront.org/KingstonWaterfrontNews032009.html#3958](here) -- despite early noise otherwise.

 Since the April 2011 version of this, the only waterfront change is the Richardson Bath House and landscaping work is complete.